 Note: An application is primarily used for tracking purpose.
-At this point, an application connection template is also created, but not used at this time since automatic registration is not available for native applications (MBO package client applications).
+An application connection template is also created and used for automatic registration for native applications (MBO package client applications).

 For Online Data Proxy, there is no such automatic creation of applications.
 Applications must be created manually.